fstjohn-aops/dev-instance-dns-sync/README.md

 - TTL: 60 seconds (1 minute)
 - Proxied: False (DNS only, not proxied through Cloudflare)
-- Comments: Include timestamp when records are updated
+- Tags: Include metadata about when and how records are updated

 ### Instance Filtering